DustinHartzler/As-Heard-On/readme.txt

-=== WP-Testimonials ===
+=== As Heard On ===
-Contributors: sunfrog
+Contributors: Dustin Hartzler
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7279865
-Tags: widget, pages, testimonials
+Tags: widget, pages, podcasts, as heard on
-Requires at least: 2.7
+Requires at least: 3.5
-Tested up to: 3.0.1
+Tested up to: 3.6
 Stable tag: 3.4.1

-Displays client testimonials in WordPress
+Displays podcast artwork of shows you've been on in WordPress

 == Description ==